KambizKalhor/alphafold_openfold_foldx/README.md

 ![Static Badge](https://img.shields.io/badge/LaTeX-%2333A67C?style=for-the-badge&logo=LaTeX&logoColor=black&labelColor=%23FFE4C4)
 ![Static Badge](https://img.shields.io/badge/mysql-%23F27A5E?style=for-the-badge&logo=mysql&logoColor=black&labelColor=%23FFE4C4)

 This repository provides a comprehensive guide and scripts to help CARC (High-Performance Computing at the University of Southern California) users efficiently run Alphafold for protein structure predictions.
-The guide is specifically designed for USC students and all CARC users, especially those affiliated with the MEB (Molecular and Environmental Biology) department.
+The guide is specifically designed for USC students and all CARC users, especially those affiliated with the MEB (marine and Environmental Biology) department.

 ## Features
 - **Optimized Code for Alphafold:** Learn how to write the best possible code for running Alphafold on CARC.